Skip to content

 But in case you don't, this 9-point plan is proven to work:

-- Identify: Make a list of all possible risks and threats to the project - implicit as well as explicit.
+3. Identify: Make a list of all possible risks and threats to the project, implicit as well as explicit.

-- Plan: Create a cohesive plan with estimates, responses, and ownership details for each risk.
-Also include KPIs you'll use to measure the effectiveness of the risk mitigation plan.
+8. Plan: Create a cohesive plan with estimates, responses, and ownership details for each risk.
+Utilize project risk management tools in project management to track, assess, and mitigate risks efficiently.

 Now, having explained the risks in marketing, there is an important question to ask yourself, the answer to which can be a make-or-break factor in your risk management: